 Program overview

-The Double Degree - Bachelor of Arts (Honours) - Languages, Literatures and Cultures & Bachelor of Education (QB) program at Queen's University offers students a unique opportunity to earn two degrees simultaneously.
-This program is designed for those who wish to deepen their understanding of languages and cultures while also gaining the necessary credentials to become educators.
-By combining these two fields, students are well-prepared for diverse career paths that require both linguistic proficiency and teaching expertise.
-The dual degree format not only enhances academic credentials but also enriches the overall educational experience, making graduates more competitive in the job market.
+The Double Degree - Bachelor Of Arts (Honours) - Languages, Literatures and Cultures & Bachelor Of Education (QB) program at Queen's University allows students to earn two undergraduate degrees from different faculties.
+This unique opportunity enables students to enhance their academic credentials and career prospects by combining their interests in languages and education.
+The program is designed for those who wish to deepen their understanding of cultural contexts while also gaining the necessary skills to teach effectively.
+Graduates will be well-prepared for diverse career paths in education and related fields.

-The Double Degree program is structured to provide a comprehensive education over a four-year period.
-Students will engage in a variety of learning experiences that include:
+The Double Degree program is structured to provide a comprehensive educational experience over a minimum of four years.
+Students will engage in a variety of learning methods, including:

 Featured Experiences